sillsm/cryptoregs/chapters/Chapter1_The_Regulatory_Loop.md

 title: The Regulatory Loop
 ---

-Laws and regulations are not enacted in a vaccuum.
+Laws and regulations are not enacted in a vacuum.

 ## The Regulatory Loop